tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    main handshake.
 2. The server's post-handshake CertificateRequest.

-ACKs SHOULD NOT be sent for these flights unless generating the responding flight takes significant time.
-In this case, implementations MAY send explicit ACKs for the complete received flight even though it will eventually also be implicitly acknowledged through the responding flight.
+ACKs SHOULD NOT be sent for these flights unless the responding flight cannot be generated immediately.
+In this case,
+implementations MAY send explicit ACKs for the complete received flight even though it will eventually also be implicitly acknowledged through the responding flight.
 A notable example for this is